 As discussed in Section 2.2.1 (Statement of Objectives) an important objective of Honua'ula is to integrate natural and human-made boundaries and landmarks to craft a sense of place within a defined community.
-In addition, as discussed in Section 2.3.6 (Design Guidelines) guiding principles and design objectives for Honua'ula include

-COUNTYWIDE POLICY PLAN (Key: S = Supportive, N/S = Not Supportive, N/A = Not Applicable) S N/S N/A encouraging building forms that respect and maintain both the unique to nogr aphic and landscape character of each individual building site Tanascape character of each marviadar sunaing site Objective: (3) Improve the stewardship of the natural environment.
+In addition, as discussed in Section 2.3.6 (Design Guidelines) guiding principles and design objectives for Honua'ula include encouraging building forms that respect and maintain both the unique topographic and landscape character of each individual building site

+Objective: (3) Improve the stewardship of the natural environment.
 X Policies: (a) Preserve and protect natural resources with significant scenic, economic, cultural, environmental, or recreational value.
 X (b) Improve communication, coordination, and collaboration among government agencies, nonprofit organizations, communities, individuals, and land owners that work for the protection of the natural environment.
 X (c) Evaluate development to assess potential short-term and long-term impacts on land, air, aquatic, and marine environments.
 X (d) Improve efforts to mitigate and plan for the impact of natural disasters, human influenced emergencies, and global warming.
 X (e) Regulate access to sensitive ecological sites and landscapes.
 X (f) Reduce air, noise, light, land, and water pollution, and reduce Maui County's contribution to global climate change.
-X (g) Plan and prepare for and educate visitors and residents about the possible effects of global warming.
-X (h) Provide public access to beaches and shorelines for recreational and cultural purposes where appropriate.
-X (i) Educate the construction and landscape industries and property owners about the use of best management practices to prevent erosion and nonpoint source pollution.
-X (j) Support the acquisition of resources with scenic, environmental, and recreational value, and encumber their use.
-X (k) Improve enforcement activities relating to the natural environment.
-X (l) For each shoreline community, identify and prioritize beach-conservation objectives, and develop action plans for their implementation.
-X Implementing Actions: (a) Document, record, and monitor existing conditions, populations, and locations of flora and fauna communities.
-X (b) Implement Federal and State policies that require a reduction of greenhouse-gas emissions.
-X (c) Establish a baseline inventory of available natural resources and their respective carrying capacities.
 X

+COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$ , $N/S = Not Supportive$ , $N/A = Not Applicable$ ) (g) Plan and prepare for and educate visitors and residents about the possible effects of X global warming. (h) Provide public access to beaches and shorelines for recreational and cultural X purposes where appropriate. (i) Educate the construction and landscape industries and property owners about the use of best management practices to prevent erosion and nonpoint source pollution.
+X (j) Support the acquisition of resources with scenic, environmental, and recreational X value, and encumber their use. (k) Improve enforcement activities relating to the natural environment.
+X (I) For each shoreline community, identify and prioritize beach-conservation objectives, X and develop action plans for their implementation.
+Implementing Actions: (a) Document, record, and monitor existing conditions, populations, and locations of X flora and fauna communities. (b) Implement Federal and State policies that require a reduction of greenhouse-gas X emissions. (c) Establish a baseline inventory of available natural resources and their respective X carrying capacities.

 Discussion: As discussed in Sections 3.6 (Botanical Resources) and 3.7 (Wildlife Resources), Honua'ula Partners, LLC will conserve portions of Honua'ula and undertake propagation of selected remnant native dry shrubland plants located on-site.
-To protect and conserve the area that contains the highest density of representative native plant species, a Native Plant Preservation Area will be established in perpetuity under a conservation easement, and additional native plant conservation and protection areas also will be established.
-In total, approximately 143 acres will be set aside as Native Plant Areas to ensure the long-term genetic viability and survival of native plants.
+To protect and conserve the area that contains the highest density of representative native plant species, a Native Plant Preservation Area will be established in perpetuity under a conservation easement, and additional native plant conservation and protection areas Native Plant Conservation Areas also will be established.
+In total, approximately 143 76 acres will be set aside as Native Plant Areas to ensure the long-term genetic viability and survival of native plants.
+Further, Honua'ula Partners, LLC will implement significant off-site measures to protect native plants and Blackburn's sphinx moth habitat and provide a net conservation benefit.

-In addition, the Honua'ula Conservation and Stewardship Plan sets forth proactive stewardship actions to manage the Native Plant Areas, and a multi-species Habitat Conservation Plan to protect the Blackburn's sphinx moth and the Hawaiian hoary bat (as well as the candidate endangered 'āwikiwiki plant) is being prepared under Section 10(a)(1)(B) of the Endangered Species Act and in collaboration with DLNR and USFWS.
+In addition, a Conservation and Stewardship Plan sets forth proactive stewardship actions to manage the Native Plant Preservation Area and Native Plant Conservation Areas, and a multi-species Habitat Conservation Plan to protect offset the potential impact to the Blackburn's sphinx moth and avoid impacts to the Hawaiian hoary bat (as well as the candidate endangered 'āwikiwiki plant) is being prepared under finalized in collaboration with USFWS and DLNR in accordance with Section 10(a)(1)(B) of the Endangered Species Act and Chapter 195D, HRS in collaboration with DLNR and USFWS.